 - ½ cup Greek yogurt, at room temperature

-- Optional: ½ cup of chocolate chips or chunks, for mixing in
+- ½ cup chocolate chips or chunks, optional for mixing in

 Instructions

-- Preheat the oven to 400°F (200°C).
-Grease a muffin tin or line it with cupcake liners.
+- Preheat the oven to 400°F. Line a 12-cup muffin tin with paper liners or grease with nonstick spray.

-- In another mixing bowl, mash the bananas until smooth.
-Add the egg, melted coconut oil, coconut sugar, and Greek yogurt.
-Whisk until well combined.
+- Mix the wet ingredients.
+In a large bowl, mash the bananas.
+Add the egg, melted coconut oil, coconut sugar, Greek yogurt, and vanilla.
+Whisk until smooth.

-- Scoop the batter into the prepared muffin liners, filling each about ¾ full.
-Optional: sprinkle a few extra chocolate chips on top of each muffin.
+- Fill the muffin cups.
+Divide the batter evenly between the 12 liners, filling each about ¾ full.
+Press the reserved chocolate chips on top of each muffin.

-- Bake in the preheated oven for 5 minutes at 400°F (200°C), then reduce the temperature to 350°F (175°C) and continue baking for an additional 15-18 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake in two stages.
+Bake at 400°F for 5 minutes.
+Without opening the oven, drop the temperature to 350°F and bake for another 15-18 minutes, or until a toothpick comes out with a few moist crumbs.

-- Allow the muffins to cool in the tin for 5 minutes before carefully removing them and transferring them to a wire rack to cool completely.
+- Cool.
+Let the muffins rest in the pan for 5 minutes, then transfer to a wire rack to cool completely.

 Notes